Paola62010/cookbook/TESTING.md

     - Create a new recipe and fill in all the required fields and add both fields for 1 ingredient and add one step.
 Now click on "add another" for both the steps and ingredients and verify that new forms are dynamically added.
 Fill in the additional forms and click on "submit".
 Verify that you are redirected to the recipe_detail page which is showing your new recipe.

     - Create a new recipe and fill in all the required fields.
 Click on "add another" for both the steps and ingredients until you reach 25 forms, this is the limit I have chosen.
 When you have 25 forms for each, the "add another" option is no longer shown.
 Click on "remove" and verify that the forms are dynamically removed.

+    - Create a recipe filling in the required fields.
+Then try to submit a recipe with the same title.
+You should get an error advising that you already have a recipe with the title.
+The form is not submitted.

     - Navigate to the Admin panel.
 Verify that recipes are created successfully only when the form is correctly submitted and the user has been redirected to the recipe_detail page.